City of Aiken Stormwater Management

 Once there, polluted runoff can harm wildlife and habitats.
 In some cases, it can even cause beach closures or make fish and shellfish unsafe to eat.

 Across the U.S., unmanaged stormwater runoff has caused serious damage to streams, lakes, and estuaries, particularly where land uses change from rural to urban activities.

 - Pollution from stormwater contaminates our waters, closes local businesses, and harms or kills fish and other wildlife.
 As stormwater passes over developed land, it picks up pollutants and transports them to the nearest storm drain and eventually rivers, streams, and ponds.

-- Flooding harms streams and wetlands and destroys habitat needed for fish and other wildlife.
+- Flooding harms streams and wetlands and destroys the habitat needed for fish and other wildlife.
 Unable to soak into the ground, stormwater quickly flows or floods downstream from developed land during the rainy season.
-As a result, floods can damage homes and businesses, flood septic system drain fields and overwhelm streams, wetlands, and wildlife habitat.
+As a result, floods can damage homes and businesses, flood septic systems drain fields, and overwhelm streams, wetlands, and wildlife habitats.

 Why Do We Need Clean Water?

 Clean water is essential for every aspect of life.
-In addition to sustaining our local water resources it ensures economic growth and prosperity.
-Population growth has impacted water quality and placed increasing pressure to supplies.
+In addition to sustaining our local water resources, it ensures economic growth and prosperity.
+Population growth has impacted water quality and placed increasing pressure on supplies.